vinctustech/energize/docs/docs/default-routes.md

 ### List all documents

-Assuming you have created many `messages` documents, and you want to list all of them.
-To achieve this, make a `GET` request at the resource end-point.
+To list all `messages` documents, make a `GET` request at the resource end-point.

 ```
 GET http://localhost:8080/messages HTTP/1.1